auth0-samples/auth0-react-sample/00-Starter-Seed/README.md

 This seed project contains a regular ReactJS application.

 The seed does not a contain anything related to Auth0 except the `auth0-lock` dependency in `package.json`.
-Instead, it will server as a starting point for adding Auth0 to your project.
+Instead, it will serve as a starting point for adding Auth0 to your project.

 ## Getting Started